JoshPatlingrao/HTB-Intro-and-Intermediate-Network-Analysis/README.md

 - Answer is: 507

 ### 2.2 ARP Scanning and Denial of Service
+#### Vocab
+- Man in the Middle (MITM)

 #### Notes
+- Poisoning and spoofing is the core of most ARP-based DoS and MITM attacks.
+- Attackers can still use ARP-based attacks for recon.

+ARP Scanning Signs
+- Red Flags
+  - Broadcast ARP requests sent to sequential IP addresses
+    - 192.168.10.1 -> 192.168.10.2 -> 192.168.10.3 -> 192.168.10.4 -> ...
+    - A common feature of scanners such as Nmap
+  - Broadcast ARP requests sent to non-existent hosts
+    - ARP packets to IP addresses not mapped to any device
+  - An unusual volume of ARP traffic originating from a malicious or compromised host
+    - Could come from multiple devices
+- If multiple active hosts replied, then the attacker's recon was succesful

+ARP Scanning for DoS
+- Attacker compiles all activbe hosts, and runs a DoS campaign to all these machines
+- Will try to contaminate an entire subnet and poison any ARP caches they could.
+  - Essentially ARP poisoning but for every device in a network
+    - May see multiple duplicate IPs mapped to multiple devices

+Defense
+- Trace & Identify: find the attacker's machine or compromised host and shut it down.
+- Containment: disconnect compromised devices or subnets at a switch or router level
+- ARP scanning is often unnoticed, but if deterred then potential data exfiltration could be stopped.

 #### Walkthrough
 Q1.
 Inspect the ARP_Poison.pcapng file, part of this module's resources, and submit the first MAC address that was linked with the IP 192.168.10.1 as your answer.
 - Open Wireshark, and open the respective capture file